neonlabsorg/neon-evm.docs/docs/about/neon_ecosystem.md

 ## Neon DAO

-The DAO essentially owns the Neon EVM and is also a grant-issuing authority able to direct future research and development.
-The Neon DAO exists as a series of contracts deployed on Solana to provide a Layer 0 (L0: a social/governance layer) to control the functionality of Neon EVM.
-The DAO provides a web interface to allow the community, i.e. NEON holders, to raise and vote on proposals that impact the functioning of the Neon EVM.
+The DAO provides custodial services to Neon Foundation, assisting the foundation to direct future research and development.
+The Neon DAO exists as a series of contracts deployed on Solana to provide a governance layer to control the functionality of Neon EVM.
+DAO participants utilize a web interface to allow the community, i.e. NEON holders, to raise and vote on proposals that impact the functioning of the Neon EVM.

 ## Neon Tools